MuskanChouhan/Topic-Modeling-using-LDA/README.md

 Libraries used are Pandas, Sklearn.feature_extraction, Matplotlib, Numpy, Re and Nltk.

-For this project, Consumer_complaints_dataset has been used from Consumer Financial Protection Board (CFPB).
+For this project, Consumer_complaints_dataset has been used from Consumer Financial Protection Board (CFPB) for the past 3 years.